Mercury Retrograde Is Here To Cause All-Round Calamity

 Key astrological dates:

-April 11: Mercury is “cazimi,” meaning that it is in “the heart of the sun.”
+11th April: Mercury is “cazimi”, meaning that it is in “the heart of the sun”.
 Therefore, it has a lot of power to make plans for the future.
 It’s the best day of retrograde, too.

-April 11: Mercury is “cazimi,” meaning that it is in “the heart of the sun.”
+11th April: Mercury is “cazimi”, meaning that it is in “the heart of the sun”.
 Therefore, it has a lot of power to make plans for the future.
 It’s the best day of retrograde, too.